 If you have found new opportunities as your project unfolds, you may request additional funding for a one-year extension period.
-This option is available only for grants under cost-sharing option 1 and only if the initial period of your grant was one to four years (five-year grants are excluded).
+This option is available only for grants under Alliance Advantage and only if the initial period of your grant was one to four years (five-year grants are excluded).
 You must apply for a funded extension in the first six months of the last year of your initial grant.
 If you wish to take advantage of a funded extension, you must complete it before other extensions without funding.
 For more information, see During your research project.

 Following the initial period of your grant or a funded extension, NSERC will automatically extend your grant for one year to allow you to complete your planned activities.
 No additional funding is provided for this automatic one-year extension.
 Automatic extensions do not apply to special Alliance calls funded jointly with other organizations unless mentioned in the special call.
 This extension can follow the initial term or, if you have successfully applied for the optional one-year extension with additional funding, after the funded extension.